Watch The 1975 invite a fan on-stage to perform 'Robbers'

 “I miss Matty so much when he’s on a world tour even though we talk all the time,” she captioned the post.
 “But seeing videos like this melts my heart.
 In Bangkok (after a 38 hour trip from Mexico) making a young boys dream come true.”

-During the UK leg of the ‘At Their Very Best Tour’ in January, Welch met Taylor Swift and Florence Welch backstage at The 1975’s concert in London.
+During the UK leg of the ‘At Their Very Best’ tour in January, Welch met Taylor Swift and Florence Welch backstage at The 1975’s concert in London.

 This summer, The 1975 are due to play huge outdoor shows in London’s Finsbury Park, Dublin’s St. Anne’s Park, and Musgrave Park in Cork.
 They’ll also headline TRNSMT Festival in Glasgow, Radio 1’s Big Weekend in Dundee, and Manchester’s Parklife.